-- ➤ Listen to your radio or TV for weather reports and emergency information.
-Have a portable AM Radio with extra batteries or have a hand crank type that can charge the batteries in the radio - > Eat regularly and drink ample fluids. - ➤ Avoid overexertion.
-Clearing snow can cause overexertion and bring on a heart attack -this is often a major cause of death in the winter. - ➤ Watch for signs of frostbite: loss of feeling and white or pale appearance in extremities such as fingers, toes, earlobes, and the tip of the nose.
-If symptoms are detected, get medical help immediately.

-➤ Watch for signs of hypothermia: uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness, and apparent exhaustion.
-If symptoms are detected, get the victim to a warm location and remove wet clothing, warm the center of the body first, and give warm, non-alcoholic beverages, if the victim is conscious.
+- Listen to your radio or TV for weather reports and emergency information.
+Have a portable AM Radio with extra batteries. - Eat regularly and drink ample fluids. - Avoid overexertion.
+Clearing snow can cause overexertion and bring on a heart attack -this is often a major cause of death in the winter. - Watch for signs of frostbite: loss of feeling and white or pale appearance in extremities such as fingers, toes, earlobes, and the tip of the nose.
+If symptoms are detected, get medical help immediately. - Watch for signs of hypothermia: uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness, and apparent exhaustion.
+If symptoms are detected, get the victim to a warm location and remove wet clothing, warm the center of the body first, and give warm, nonalcoholic beverages, if the victim is conscious.
 Get medical help as soon as possible.

-Clean up and return to normal after snow storms.
+Clean up and return to normal after snowstorms.